ElektraInitiative/libelektra/src/libgetenv/README.md

 - allow a hierarchical structure for environment
 - allow settings to only apply for individual applications or only in special context
 - still preserve the advantages (inheriting of environment to subprocesses)
+- Availability in at, cron and similar scripts.

 It is implemented using a LD_PRELOAD technique, see [USAGE](USAGE) below for global activation.